Meal Charge Policy

 Subsidized food programs are intended to benefit students and not adults.
 Staff members are allowed to purchase food from the District’s food services.
 However, all purchases must be paid for at the point of sale.
 Staff members are not allowed to charge meals to be repaid later.

 Withdrawn and graduating students who seek a refund of funds remaining on their accounts should submit a written request for a refund to the Ithaca City School District Child Nutrition Program.
 Students who are graduating at the end of the year will be given the option to transfer the balance to another student who is carrying an unpaid balance.
 Unclaimed funds must be requested within one school year.
 Unclaimed funds will then become the property of the Ithaca City School District Child Nutrition Program.

-Free and Reduced lunch applications are available in all schools, online or call 274-2302.
+Free and Reduced lunch applications are available in all schools or online.
+Call 274-2302 for more information.

 For your convenience, we now accept Visa and MasterCard on our Secure Website.
-NOTE: "The last day you can use credit and debit cards is Tuesday, July 22nd.
 Cash or check payments will still be accepted at our Child Nutrition Office in the Boynton Middle School.
 Please pay your bill.
-Call us if you have any questions, (607)274-2302.
+Call us if you have any questions at 274-2302.

-If you have a question about your child’s meal account, and/or would like a copy of an Account History Report, please contact your School Food Service Supervisor (Not the School Main Office) or the Child Nutrition Program by email or phone at (607) 274-2302.
+If you have a question about your child’s meal account and/or would like a copy of an Account History Report, please contact your School Food Service Supervisor (not the school main office) or the Child Nutrition Program by email or by phone at 274-2302.